jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

 is again available in your working directory.
 It’s now up to import it and undertake the correct calculations to answer the following question:

+> ## *Question*
+>
-*What is the correlation coefficient for the two numerical variables `gdp` and `f_illit` (female illiteracy rate)?*
+> What is the correlation coefficient for the two numerical variables

-**Possible Answers:**
+> `gdp` and `f_illit` (female illiteracy rate)?<br> <br> ⬜ The

-:white_large_square: The correlation is very close to 0.
-Therefore, no association is existing between female illiteracy and GDP for the data set that is used.<br> :white_check_mark: The correlation is around -0.45.
-There is a negative correlation, but it is rather weak.<br>
+> correlation is very close to 0.
+Therefore, no association is existing
+> between female illiteracy and GDP for the data set that is used.<br>
+> ✅ The correlation is around -0.45.
+There is a negative correlation,
-:white_large_square: The correlation is almost equal to +1.
-GDP and female illiteracy are almost perfectly, positive correlated.<br>
+> but it is rather weak.<br> ⬜ The correlation is almost equal to +1.
+> GDP and female illiteracy are almost perfectly, positive
-:white_large_square: The correlation is around +0.45.
-There is a positive correlation, but it is rather weak.<br>
+> correlated.<br> ⬜ The correlation is around +0.45.
+There is a
+> positive correlation, but it is rather weak.<br>

 ## Import SPSS data with foreign (2)